direwolf424/leucine_assignment/README.md

 This README would normally document whatever steps are necessary to get your application up and running.
 We are using sqlite3 as a database for now to store data.

+Note: to change the storage library we just have to edit the configuration file.
+        Steps to do it are:
+        1. go to "vim tutorial/settings.py"
+        2.assign variable FILE_STORAGE the destination path.

 ### Dependencies ###

 * Python 3.x